phantomcyber/splunk-soar-sdk/docs/getting_started.md

 # Next steps

 Now that you have a working app, you can start its development.
-Here's what can check next when working with the app you create:
+Here's what you can check next when working with the app you create:

 - [writing the tests](/docs/testing/index.md)